microsoft/FeatureManagement-Dotnet/examples/BlazorServerApp/README.md

 ## User Authentication

-This app uses the [`AuthenticationStateProvider`](https://learn.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-8.0#authenticationstateprovider-service) service to obtain the user authentication state information.
-When the application is loaded, the custom `RandomAuthenticationStateProvider` will generate a random user which has 2/3 chance to be authenticated.
+This app uses [cookie authentication](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie?view=aspnetcore-6.0).
+When the app is loaded, it has 2/3 chance to be an authenticated user.
+The details can be found [here](./examples/BlazorServerApp/Pages/_Host.cshtml).

+The [`AuthenticationStateProvider`](https://learn.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-8.0#authenticationstateprovider-service) service to obtain the user authentication state information.

 ## Targeting Context